 Dampness in Chinese Medicine

-Dampness in Classical Chinese Medicine and TCM, which is an homogenized version of Classical Chinese medicine synthesized during communist rule, uses the term Dampness to describe conditions where there is a pathological excess of fluids.
+Dampness in Classical Chinese Medicine describes conditions where there is a pathological excess of fluids.

 In infancy, babies drool, and often have soft stool.
 Drooling in infancy is normal.
 But when someone is afflicted by a stroke, they drool.
 This is a symptom of a pathological dampness in which the body, through weakness, no longer controls fluids.
 Drooling of this nature can also occur in old age as the body weakens.
 Another example from old age is tearing.
 This is cold damp, there is not heat, no inflammation or infection.